 Mechanistic theories — unsubstantiated and untested

 SPECULATION SECTION.
 The hypotheses below are mechanistic theories reasoned from established taurine biochemistry plus aging-pathway maps in this wiki — not findings from the cited literature.
 None has been directly tested for its causal contribution to Singh 2023’s mouse phenotypes.
 Several are mutually compatible; some are mutually exclusive.
-Offered as a frame for interpreting the empirical evidence above; treat as hypothesis-generating only. unsubstantiated
+Offered as a frame for interpreting the empirical evidence above; treat as hypothesis-generating only. theory/unsubstantiated

 Tier 1 — Mechanistically specific (taurine has a known molecular role here)

 Mitochondrial tRNA modification (the strongest mechanistic candidate).
 Taurine forms 5-taurinomethyluridine on mt-tRNA-Leu(UUR) and mt-tRNA-Lys, required to decode UUA/UUG codons in mitochondrially-encoded OXPHOS subunits.
 Singh 2023 reports >60% loss of this modification in aged liver, partially restored by supplementation.
 If generalisable: better mt-translation → better OXPHOS complex assembly → less electron leak → less mtROS → less mitochondrial-dysfunction.
 MELAS — caused by an inherited defect in this same modification — anchors a causal chain in human pathology.
-Untested: whether the magnitude of restoration is sufficient to drive the lifespan/healthspan effects observed; whether the same modification deficit and rescue occur in heart and skeletal muscle (where Singh reports phenotype gains, but the modification itself was measured only in liver). unsubstantiated
+Untested: whether the magnitude of restoration is sufficient to drive the lifespan/healthspan effects observed; whether the same modification deficit and rescue occur in heart and skeletal muscle (where Singh reports phenotype gains, but the modification itself was measured only in liver). theory/unsubstantiated

 Taurine-chloramine antioxidant flux.
 Taurine reacts with neutrophil-derived HOCl (myeloperoxidase product) to form taurine-chloramine, which is less reactive than HOCl.
 In aged tissues with chronic neutrophil/macrophage activation, this could quench inflammation-derived oxidants without taurine itself being a classical antioxidant.
-Singh’s NHP data are directionally consistent: 8-OH-dG ↓36%, lipid peroxide ↓31%, protein carbonyl ↓20%.
-Untested: whether plasma taurine at supplement doses penetrates inflammatory loci sufficiently; whether the effect on oxidative-damage markers is causal vs. correlative with the broader healthspan improvements. unsubstantiated
+Singh’s NHP data are directionally consistent: 8-OH-dG ↓36%, lipid peroxide ↓11%, protein carbonyl ↓20%.
+Untested: whether plasma taurine at supplement doses penetrates inflammatory loci sufficiently; whether the effect on oxidative-damage markers is causal vs. correlative with the broader healthspan improvements. theory/unsubstantiated

 Cardiomyocyte / skeletal-muscle Ca²⁺ handling.
 Taurine modulates sarcoplasmic-reticulum Ca²⁺ release and Na⁺/Ca²⁺ exchanger activity; aged striated muscle has well-documented Ca²⁺-handling deterioration.
 Could account for grip-strength, rotarod, and wire-hang improvements without invoking any longevity pathway — i.e., as a contractile-function rescue rather than slowed aging.
-Untested: whether observed strength gains depend on Ca²⁺-handling improvement specifically, or on parallel mt / protein-quality effects. unsubstantiated
+Untested: whether observed strength gains depend on Ca²⁺-handling improvement specifically, or on parallel mt / protein-quality effects. theory/unsubstantiated

 Bile-acid conjugation shifts.
 Taurine → taurocholate, taurochenodeoxycholate; the taurine:glycine conjugation ratio modulates FXR / TGR5 signaling, which influences hepatic glucose and lipid metabolism.
 Could explain Singh’s GTT/ITT improvements via enterohepatic signaling rather than any direct cellular-aging mechanism.
-Untested: whether bile-acid conjugation pattern shifts measurably at the supplementation doses used, and whether downstream FXR/TGR5 readouts change in supplemented animals. unsubstantiated
+Untested: whether bile-acid conjugation pattern shifts measurably at the supplementation doses used, and whether downstream FXR/TGR5 readouts change in supplemented animals. theory/unsubstantiated

 Tier 2 — Plausible cascades through wiki-mapped pathways